white-gecko/natanael.arndt.xyz/_posts/2024-03-01-git-cherry-file.md

 date: 2024-03-01 14:13:00+01:00
 ---

-In git there is the command `git cherry-pick` that allows to “apply changes introduced by some existing commits”.
+In git there is the command [`git cherry-pick`](https://git-scm.com/docs/git-cherry-pick) that allows to “apply the changes introduced by some existing commits”.
 This is nice if you want to reorder entire commits or things like that.

 I often have the use case that I want to see individual files side-by-side to compare them or overwrite files with a previous version, your might have more precise use cases in mind.